yamesjamess/p4-roller-criu/README.md

 * Thank you to my wonderful mentor, Brian Macharia, for helping me during all phases of the project.
 * Special thanks to Adam Lloyd, with the help trying to debug django and listens to all my complaints.
 * Special thanks to all the tutors at Code Institute for all you help!
+* Special thanks to Roisin Navin for creating the Roller Criú group in Cork, Ireland.
+Currently the group is only a casual social group for all types of skaters and not just roller skating.
+Your group have had so much impact on my mental and physical health for the past year.
+I'm so grateful we have this group in Cork.
+* Special thanks to Cork Figure Skating Association (CFSA) for teaching me the proper skating technique.
+This conception of this website came from the frustration when visiting CFSA's website.
+This website could potentially be a new updated version that CFSA needs.